gitalry/Ripple/README.md

 # Ripple
-An android app using rippleview
+An android app using rippleview library